 High heat continues in San Diego County deserts, valleys

-Extreme heat will continue in inland San Diego County this week, with highs potentially hitting 120 degrees Monday in some areas, forecasters said.
+Extreme heat will continue in inland San Diego County this week, with highs potentially hitting 122 degrees Wednesday in some areas, forecasters said, and record-setting temperatures already reported in some areas.

-"Areas west of the mountains will see a few degrees of cooling Sunday before the high strengthens by Tuesday and Wednesday, which will bring the hottest days of the week to the region," the NWS said.
+It was 100 in Ramona on Tuesday, breaking the record for the day of 98 set in 1995.
+It was 106 in Campo, breaking the record for the day of 105 set in 2002.

+In Lake Cuyamaca, the low was 76 on Tuesday, breaking the record for highest minimum temperature for the day of 68 set in 1985.

 Resources for staying cool during hot weather